IaFP/nofib/README.md

 fast/normal/slow reasonably.
 [Modes](#modes) lists the recommended brackets for each mode.

+### Benchmark runtimes

+Benchmark should ideally support running in three different modes:

+- `fast`: 0.1-0.2s
+- `norm`: 1-2s
+- `slow`: 5-10s

+You can look at existing benchmarks for how this is usually achieved.
 ### Benchmark Categories

 So you have a benchmark to submit but don't know in which subfolder to put it?
 Here's some